SamDawkins Consultant Cardiologist

 Dr Dawkins has private clinics at Cleveland Clinic London and at the Nuffield Manor Hospital in Oxford.
 The Cleveland Clinic London Contact Centre books appointments for both locations: 020 3423 7500 (Mon–Fri 07:30–20:00, Sat 07:30–15:00) or cclappointments@ccf.org.
 For non-booking enquiries, please email Dr Dawkins’s secretary at clinic@samdawkins.com or call 020 3423 7483.

-Once you have booked your appointment we will send you the appointment details in writing (usually by email), with confirmation of expected fees.
+Once you have booked, we will send you the appointment details in writing (usually by email), with confirmation of expected fees.

 What can I expect during my visit?